Student-centric advice and objective recommendations

 University of Rio Grande Net Price

 The sticker cost of University of Rio Grande is not actually what students will pay.
-Depending on factors including student and parent finances, the actual cost can be lower.
-This price that takes into account financial aid is also known as a “net price.”
+Depending on factors such as student and parent finances, the actual cost can be lower.
+This price that takes financial aid into account is also known as a “net price.”

 Net Price Paid

 $48,001 - $75,000 family income

 If you use the Net Price Calculator, you should know that it only provides an estimate of financial aid.
 To actually apply for financial aid, you’ll need to submit the FAFSA and any other required financial aid forms to receive their official financial aid award letter.
 Also, the NPC does not include any outside scholarships that you might earn.

 Ultimately, students can treat the Net Price Calculator as a useful gauge to understand what a potential financial aid package could look like.